top of page

 Guy's Trip 2025 a blog tale

-to hear.
-I over-packed the canoe, and threw my poor clueless brother-in-law in the front, yelled “TALLYHO,” and we were off!
+I overpacked the canoe, threw my clueless brother-in-law in the front, yelled “TALLYHO,” and launched us straight into destiny… or disaster.

 But I’m getting ahead of myself.